 Dinnertimes with young children are not easy.
 If you have picky eaters, it often turns into a fight full of tears.
 And yelling: "please just take 1 bite!"

-Sure, it sounds easy.
-But throw in odd work schedules, kids activities every night of the week and teens that would rather hang out with their friends and it becomes more challenging!
+Even with older kids - throw in work schedules and kid's activities every night of the week.
+And teens that would rather hang out with their friends and it becomes more challenging still.

-- It doesn't have to be at home, or around the kitchen table.
-If you're off to watch a kids baseball game, you can bring sandwiches or food in thermoses & throw down a picnic blanket.
+If you're off to watch a kid's baseball game, you can bring sandwiches or food in thermoses.

 Throw down a picnic blanket any summer night of the week to save the indoor mess!

 Having at least a rough idea of what you're having for dinner every night is a sanity saver.
 And not only sanity, but time and money too.
 Here are my top 5 reasons why meal planning will help.